UN authorizes Haiti security mission to fight gangs

 ELECTIONS

+Following the council's approval on Monday, it was not immediately clear how quickly a force could be deployed.

+"Today's vote is only the first step.
+Now, the work of getting the mission off the ground begins," U.S. Ambassador to the U.N.
+Linda Thomas-Greenfield said in a statement.

-While not sending any troops, the United States hopes to provide $100 million to back the multinational mission with logistical and financial assistance, U.S. Secretary of State Antony Blinken said last month.
-This could include intelligence, airlift, communications and medical support, he said.
+While not sending any troops, the U.S. government hopes to provide $100 million to back the multinational mission with logistical and financial assistance, that could include intelligence, airlift, communications and medical support.

 Countries have been cautious of supporting the unelected administration of Prime Minister Ariel Henry, who has said fair elections cannot be held with current insecurity.
 Haiti has been without any elected representatives since January.

-The Security Council stressed an "urgent need to encourage wider participation and forge the broadest possible consensus in the political process, with, as soon as necessary security conditions are met, a view to holding transparent, inclusive, and credible electoral processes and free and fair elections."
+The Security Council stressed an "urgent need" for Haiti to make progress toward "transparent, inclusive, and credible electoral processes and free and fair elections."

 The security assistance mission, while approved by the U.N.
 Security Council, is not a United Nations operation.